ErrorErrorError/msi-gs65-gs75-hackintosh/README.md

 ### Audio Fix
   *   Download AppleALC from my repository (since the patch is still not in Acidanthera's AppleALC)
   *   Install AppleALC.kext to /EFI/Clover/kext/other
-  *   After moving to the right location, go back to /EFI/Clover and right click on config.plist and open with Clover Configurator.
+  *   After moving to the right location, go back to /EFI/Clover and open config.plist.
-  *   Click on Device -> Properties -> PciRoot(0)/Pci(0x1f,3) and on the properties key add "layout-id".
+  *   Navigate to Device -> Properties -> PciRoot(0)/Pci(0x1f,3) and on add add "layout-id".
 Make sure that value type is on Number.
   *   If you have audio codec ALC1220, in the "property value type "34" without quotation marks.
 If you have another audio codec, see the supported layout values [here](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs)
   *   Save the config.plist and restart your mac.
   *   Once it's booted up go to system preferences->sound->output and select "internal speakers" and you should have audio fixed.